tw-haiven/haiven/docs/knowledge_packs.md

 **Prompt content**

 Inside of the prompt text, you can reference the static knowledge snippets that are defined in a team's `knowledge` folder.
 Use the `{domain}` and `{architecture}` variables to reference the business context and architecture snippets.
 Those two are the default knowledge snippets that are used in many of the prepared prompts.
 But you can add your own if you need to.
 E.g., you could add an additional snippet for "Frontend coding patterns".
-You can define the name of the reference variable in the metadata of the knowledge snippet file (see `business_context.md` as an example)
+You can define the name of the reference variable in the metadata of the knowledge snippet file (see `domain.md` as an example)

-### Add knowledge sources
+### 3. Add documents

 The previous section only touched on one form of knowledge source, the context description text snippets.

 The application also supports retrieval-augmented generation with a more advanced form of knowledge sources.
 Those can be used in 2 ways:
-- Users can ask them questions directly on the **Knowledge Chat** tab
+- Users can ask them questions directly on the **Chat with Haiven** section
-- Users can use them to enhance their chat conversations - e.g., while they are using a prompt to prepare threat modelling, they could ask for additional relevant context from security or compliance documents.
+- Users can use them to enhance their conversations - e.g., while they are using a prompt to prepare threat modelling, they could ask for additional relevant context from security or compliance documents.

-#### Deciding what knowledge sources to use

 #### Creating a knowledge source

 You will find a utility CLI in the `[./cli](cli)` folder with more documentation.

+The new documents will be accessible to the user in the "Documents" dropdowns in the application.